 1. Infestation prevalence

 Bed bugs do not discriminate.
-Although they are the most prevalent in residential settings including both private homes and apartments, they are also found in a wide range of other locales.
+Although they are most prevalent in residential settings, including private homes and apartments, they are also found in a wide range of other locales.

-Shared sleeping and living quarters appear to be the most common habitats outside of homes.
-This means that hotels, motels, and other rented lodgings are at particularly high risk, as are nursing homes and college dorms.
+Shared sleeping and living quarters appear to be the most common habitats outside homes.
+This means that hotels, motels, and other rented lodgings, as are nursing homes and college dorms, are at particularly high risk.

-However, bed bugs can live for a long time even without a meal, which means that they can show up in some surprising locations.
-The 2013 Bugs Without Borders survey, conducted by the National Pest Management Association and the University of Kentucky, also found some bed bug infestations in schools, office buildings, movie theaters, laundry facilities, airplanes, and even restaurants.
-In short, any place that humans gather could be at risk for a bed bug infestation.
+However, bed bugs can live for a long time, even without a meal, so they can show up in some surprising locations.
+The 2011 Bugs Without Borders survey, conducted by the National Pest Management Association and the University of Kentucky, found some bed bug infestations in schools, office buildings, movie theaters, laundry facilities, airplanes, and restaurants.
+In short, any place where humans gather could be at risk for a bed bug infestation.

 2. Infestation seasonality

-Bed bugs are not considered a seasonal pest, as they have the ability to survive a surprisingly large temperature range.
+Bed bugs are not considered a seasonal pest, as they can survive a surprisingly large temperature range.
 However, many of the pest control professionals who responded to Bugs With Borders noted that they responded to more bed bug calls in the summer than in the winter.
-There is some speculation that this might be because people are more mobile during the warmer months, creating more opportunities for bed bugs to travel.
+Some speculate that this might be because people are more mobile during the warmer months, creating more opportunities for bed bugs to travel.

 3. Bed bug travel abilities